Fear of Painful Dental Treatment

 But what if I fear the injection?

-There’s a cream or gel which can be applied to your gums first in order to numb them, before you are given the local anaesthetic.
+There’s a numbing gel which can be applied to your gums first in order to numb them, before you are given the local anaesthetic.
 If you don’t like the sight of needles (and who does?), closing your eyes might help.
 If you are a severe needle phobic, there are both psychological and pharmacological methods (as well as gadgets!) available which can make it easier to receive dental care.
 You can find more information on our needle phobia page.

 ❓ “What’s the story regarding “painless dentistry”?
 Some dentists say it’s doable, others say pain is unavoidable.” – Confused